eliarbel/test_repo/.github/ISSUE_TEMPLATE/NEW_EXPERIMENT2.md

 ---
-name: "\U0001F4CB New experiment proposal"
+name: "\U0001F4CB New experiment proposal2"
 about: "Proposal and workflow guideline for adding a new experiment \U0001F52C."
 title: ''
 labels: enhancement